Skip to Content

 White wooden panels cover the wall, and all the furniture has a vintage feel, that goes well with French colonial style of Luang Prabang.
 Lots of windows line the wall, and a window door opens up to a small private terrace with a table.

-Don’t worry though.
 There are thick curtains on every window to give you privacy, and at night you can close the wooden blind for some extra darkness.
 The king-size bed is very comfortable, the room is spacious with an open closet to hang your clothes (or the robes that come with the room).

 The toilet is enclosed in a small separate space, but all the rest is part of a big open plan.
 Because of this, the hotel mostly caters to couples.
 The shower design doesn’t allow for much privacy – you can pull the blue thick curtains around it, but you would be showering in complete darkness.

-One thing we really liked were the bathroom amenities.
-The products come from the Burasari Spa next door, and they are all made with virgin coconut.
 They smell so good you are tempted to eat them!
 They were the same products we loved while staying at La Seine hotel in Vientiane, another hotel of the group, and we were pleased to find them here again.
-The hotel also provides guests with a natural insect repellent which I highly advise to use – there are so many mosquitoes in Luang Prabang!

 We liked that the hotel offers a complimentary minibar, replenished daily.
 Here you can find sodas, beers, and a couple of snacks.

 The breakfast is a combination of buffet and a la carte.
 You’ll be given a paper menu to fill in with your choices regarding eggs, vegetables, Asian dishes, muesli, yogurt and fruit, and beverages.
-You can have your eggs scrambled, fried, or opt for an omelette, Eggs Benedict or Eggs Florentine.
+You can have your eggs scrambled, fried, or opt for an omelette, Eggs Benedict, or Eggs Florentine.

-At the buffet table, you can serve yourself with pancakes or muffins, fresh juice and pastries.
+At the buffet table, you can serve yourself with pancakes or muffins, fresh juice, and pastries.
 Oh, the croissants were so good!!
 It’s clear that Luang Prabang has a French past, they really know how to bake their pastries.

-On our last night in town, we tried out Burasari’s restaurant, The Terrace.
-You can seat in the main dining room or in the terrace by the river on the other side of the river, and we went for this second option.
-The river views are beautiful from here!
-If you book a room package that includes one dinner, you’ll be asked to choose from 4 different menus consisting of an appetizer, a soup, an entrée and dessert.
+If you book a room package that includes one dinner, you’ll be asked to choose from 4 different menus consisting of an appetizer, a soup, an entrée, and dessert.
 We really liked the food, and would definitely recommend it.
 Non-guests can also dine here.

 The hotel also features a high-end spa, Spa Burasari.
 We didn’t try any treatments so I can’t speak for experience, but the spa has won the award for Southeast Asia’s Best Boutique Wellness Spa so it must be good!

+The hotel also offers complimentary bikes to use around Luang Prabang, and rides from/to the airport on a vintage Mercedes Benz.
 All in all, we would recommend this hotel, especially to couples who are looking for a boutique hotel with a vintage feel – which is perfect for a historical town like Luang Prabang!

 Rates at Burasari Heritage Luang Prabang start at $115 a night for a Superior Room.